List of liberal theorists: Aristotle

 Aristotle (Athens, 384–322 BC) is revered among political theorists for his seminal work Politics.
 He made invaluable contributions to liberal theory through his observations on different forms of government and the nature of man.

 He begins with the idea that the best government provides an active and "happy" life for its people.
 Aristotle then considers six forms of government: Monarchy, Aristocracy, and Polity on one side as 'good' forms of government, and Tyranny, Oligarchy, and Democracy as 'bad' forms.
 Considering each in turn, Aristotle rejects Monarchy as infantilizing of citizens, Oligarchy as too profit-motivated, Tyranny as against the will of the people, Democracy as serving only to the poor, and Aristocracy (known today as Meritocracy) as ideal but ultimately impossible.
 Aristotle finally concludes that a polity—a combination between democracy and oligarchy, where most can vote but must choose among the rich and virtuous for governors—is the best compromise between idealism and realism.

 In addition, Aristotle was a firm supporter of private property.
 He refuted Plato's argument for a collectivist society in which family and property are held in common: Aristotle makes the argument that when one's own son or land is rightfully one's own, one puts much more effort into cultivating that item, to the ultimate betterment of society.
 He references barbarian tribes of his time in which property was held in common, and the laziest of the bunch would always take away large amounts of food grown by the most diligent.

+Cicero

+His Stoic, Cato, advocated for Greek Stoicism in Cicero's books.
+It's a development of Aristotle's ethics and goes further, advocating equal rights for all people.
+It was found to be scientifically true on inspection in the '90s, by Becker (1998).
+He was also a major influence to John Locke.